theranbrig/segmed/README.md

 Primarily the app utilizes React and is split up for cleaner architecture.
 I mimicked the data fetching by using the putting the "reports" into a json file and fetched them in the same way that I would from a REST API.

 The search function is basically turns the entire text of the report into a giant string.
 We can then check if the search term is present in said string.
 This one does not account for punctuation, but a regex could be added to remove any punctuation.
 It also need exact spelling, it does not do near search at this time.
 Letter case does not matter.
 It live searches as you type and gives results on the fly.
+The text on these is fairly short, but it would work the same for any length of text.

 Styling was kept to a minimum as I am not a designer, but I did use TailwindCSS which was recommended in the directions.
 I tried to keep it simple and readable.
 It is a simple list, but a table could have been used as well.